 Bill Sponsor(s): Delegate Karen Young (D-3A, Frederick County), Senator Ronald N. Young (D-3, Frederick County)

-Legislative History: Referral to Health and Government Operations Committee in House, Finance Committee in Senate
+Legislative History: Remain in Health and Government Operations Committee in House, Finance Committee in Senate

 What will this bill do?

 This bill expands non-discrimination protections in hospital admissions, provision of personal care, and treatment to include sex, sexual orientation, gender identity, religion or creed, citizenship, age, physical or mental disability, genetic information, race, color, national origin of the individual, and ancestry.